bboreham/weave/docs/ipam.md

 The data structure is a set of tokens containing the name of the owning peer.
 Each token is placed at the start address of a range, and the set is kept ordered so each range goes from one token to the next.
+Each range on the ring includes the start address but does not include the end address (which is the start of the next range).
 Ranges wrap, so the 'next' token after the last one is the first token.

 When a peer leaves the network, we mark its tokens with a "tombstone"